asxyzp/kyupid-locale-takehome/README.md

 - **Male users per area (%)**: The color of the various features of the map is the primary fillColor of the pallete (#01B26F), but the fillOpacity varies from 0-1 depending upon the % of male users in the area.
 - **Female users per area (%)**: The color of the various features of the map is the primary fillColor of the pallete (#01B26F), but the fillOpacity varies from 0-1 depending upon the % of female users in the area.

+## Kyupid analytics brand guide

+Colors:
+- Primary: #01b26f
+- Secondary: #02b6bd
+- Error: #e84f10

+Fonts:
+- App: Poppins
+- Logo: Source Serif Pro

 ## App Directory Structure
+`
- /src/API => Contains API endpoint calls for /areas & /users

- /src/Assets => Contains image files used in the app

- /src/Components/Custom => Contains custom MUI components

- /src/Components/Modal => Contains modals & modal router
+/src/API => Contains API endpoint calls for /areas & /users /src/Assets => Contains image files used in the app /src/Components/Custom => Contains custom MUI components /src/Components/Modal => Contains modals & modal router
 /src/Components/Navigation => Contains navigation elements (e.g. SideDrawer)

- /src/Context => Contains app context used by Context API

- /src/Theme => Contains app theming
+/src/Context => Contains app context used by Context API /src/Theme => Contains app theming
+`
  ## Screens & Routing
+ `
  / => Dashboard/analytics page => Analytics.js
  /map => Maps page => Map.js
  /about => About/information page => About.js
  else (*) => 404 page => PageNotFound.js
+ `

-## Technologies & Packages Used
+## Technologies, Packages & External Resources Used
+`
 Language: JS
 Framework: React
+Fonts: Google Fonts
 Maps: React Leaflet
 Icons: Material Icons
 Component library: MUI
 Routing: react-router-dom
 State management: Context API
+`

 ## Screenshots